yomi-digital/vue-mint-button/README.md

 This component has been developed to facilitate the connection to **Metamask**, the minting of **NFTs** and consequently the transaction.

+Through this component you can choose different networks for minting including:

+- Ethereum
+- Rinkeby:
+- Polygon:
+- Mumbai:
+- Ganache

+In addition, a link to the transaction txid is provided.

 ***ATTENTION***: *This component is only compatible with VueJS projects.*

 To use vue-mint-button, just follow this guide